petsan/generation-paycheck/README.md

 1. Ask the user for the name of the person who will receive the paycheck
 2. Ask the user for the hourly rate
 3. Ask the user for hours
-4. handle wrong input: if a user types in a string that is not a number should tell the user to try again
+4. Handle invalid input: if a user types in a string that is not a number should tell the user to try again
-5. Handle invalid and tricky input, i.e.: <0 -1 >168 should provide error message and not crash.
+5. Handle tricky input, i.e.: <0 -1 >168 should provide error message and not crash.
 0's should be calculated to 0.

 Calculate Regular and O/T pay
 1. 40 hours at regular pay